 - Natural Textures And Waves

 Air-drying can enhance the beauty of naturally wavy hair and improve its texture.
 It does not weigh the hair down and adds definition to your waves.
+You can now achieve perfect tousled hair with the right hair-washing and hair-detangling techniques.

 - Undamaged Hair